 Heat and Fire are Yang phenomena, and differ mainly according to degree, with Fire being the more severe.
 Furthermore, Heat refers to an External Pernicious Influence while Fire designates an Internal Pernicious Influence.

-Non-pathogenic heat emanates from the Life Gate (Ming Men) of the Kidneys, and when in its proper place, it is regarded as the "Clear Yang," which is the normal Yang energy that imbues all Internal Organs with vital warmth, Qi and movement.
+Non-pathogenic Heat emanates from the Gate of Life (Ming Men) of the Kidneys, and when in its proper place, it is regarded as the "Clear Yang," which is the normal Yang energy that imbues all Internal Organs with vital warmth, Qi and movement.
 It is also a part of the External immune system or Wei Qi.
-Its nature is to rise and circulate, imparting immunological and digestive function, vital warmth and movement throughout the body.
+Its nature is to rise and circulate.
+It imparts immunological, digestive function, vital warmth and movement throughout the body.
 The innate vitality and warmth of each Organ is designated as "Ministerial Fire".

-Non-pathogenic internal Heat is not to be confused with the Pernicious Influence that occurs as a result of External Heat strongly reacting with our innate Yang.
+Non-pathogenic internal Heat is not to be confused with the Pernicious Influence that occurs as a result of Exterior Heat strongly reacting with our innate Yang.
 That Heat is aggravated in hot or warm climates and during summer, though it appears year round.
-Being Yang, its qualities are hot, reactive and associated with stagnation.
-In this way, stagnation caused by Coldness can change to Heat, but when the body's resources are vanquished, it can change back to Coldness again.
+Being Yang, its qualities are hot, reactive and associated with Stagnation.
+In this way, Stagnation caused by Coldness can change to Heat, but when the body's resources are vanquished, it can change back to Coldness again.